-"Post-Keynesian economics can be seen as covering a considerable assortment of approaches.
-It has sometimes been said that the unifying feature of post-Keynesians is the dislike of neoclassical economics" (Sawyer, 1988, p.
+Post-Keynesian economics can be seen as covering a considerable assortment of approaches.
+It has sometimes been said that the unifying feature of post-Keynesians is the dislike of neoclassical economics.
+(Sawyer, 1988, p.
 1)

-"...post-Keynesian economics is often portrayed as being distinguished more by its dislike of neoclassical theory, than by any coherence or agreement on fundamentals by its contributors" (Hodgson, 1989, p.
+[P]ost-Keynesian economics is often portrayed as being distinguished more by its dislike of neoclassical theory, than by any coherence or agreement on fundamentals by its contributors.
+(Hodgson, 1989, p.
 96)

-"It is less controversial to say what post-Keynesian theory is not than to say what it is.
-Post-Keynesian theory is not neoclassical theory" (Eichner, 1985, p.
+It is less controversial to say what post-Keynesian theory is not than to say what it is.
+Post-Keynesian theory is not neoclassical theory.
+(Eichner, 1985, p.
 51)

-"...post-Keynesians tend to define their program in a negative way as a reaction to neo-classical economics" (Arestis, 1990, p.
+[P]ost-Keynesians tend to define their program in a negative way as a reaction to neo-classical economics.
+(Arestis, 1990, p.
 222)

-"Some have argued that what unites post-Keynesians is a negative factor: the rejection of neoclassical economics" (Dow, 1992, p.
+Some have argued that what unites post-Keynesians is a negative factor: the rejection of neoclassical economics.
+(Dow, 1992, p.
 176)

-"What seems to be striking to outsiders of post-Keynesianism and neo-Ricardianism is that these two schools of thought and their major proponents only seem to have one cementing theme, their rejection of the dominant neoclassical paradigm" (Lavoie, 1992, p.
-45).
+What seems to be striking to outsiders of post-Keynesianism and neo-Ricardianism is that these two schools of thought and their major proponents only seem to have one cementing theme, their rejection of the dominant neoclassical paradigm.
+(Lavoie, 1992, p.
+45)

-I think heterodox economists will recognise that the sorts of commonalities listed above, and illustrated for the case of Post Keynesianism, hold to a degree for all the heterodox traditions4.
-David Colander, Richard Holt and J. Barkley Rosser Jr are not alone in concluding that "In economics, at least, beyond this rejection of the orthodoxy there is no single unifying element that we can discern that characterises heterodox economics" (Colander, et al, 2004, p.
+I think heterodox economists will recognise that the sorts of commonalities listed above, and illustrated for the case of post-Keynesianism, hold to a degree for all the heterodox traditions.
+David Colander, Richard Holt and J. Barkley Rosser Jr appear to speak for many when they conclude that '[i]n economics, at least, beyond this rejection of the orthodoxy there is no single unifying element that we can discern that characterises heterodox economics' (Colander et al., 2004, p.
 492)